berry-cs/sinbad/docs/quick-start-python.md

 }
 ````

-This listing displays the available *fields* of data you can extract using the fetch method.
+This listing displays the available *fields* of data you can extract using the `fetch` method.
 For many data sources, the names of the labels themselves provide sufficient hints to what information is being represented.
 The * indicate that each of these labels refer to a simple, atomic piece of data represented as a string (or number - Sinbad is not smart enough, yet, to automatically infer what type of data each label corresponds to).
-The listing also helps you have a sense of the structure of the data - how it is organized in terms of nested lists and dictionaries.
+The listing also helps you understand the structure of the data - how it is organized in terms of nested lists and dictionaries.
 To access particular elements of the data, you supply *paths* to the fields of interest.

 Add the following two statements to the end of your program: